Jetstar's new Airbus A321neo LRs put Auckland-Cairns on the radar

 The new planes will enter the low cost carrier's fleet next August and will open up medium haul routes that don't have the traffic density to support the larger Boeing 787.

-it Jetstar will be the first airline in Australia and the Pacific to operate the plane which will seat 232 passengers which the airline says will be the most fuel-efficient aircraft in the group's fleet, allowing it to keep a lid on airfares.
+Jetstar will be the first airline in Australia and the Pacific to operate the plane which will seat 232 passengers, which the airline says will be the most fuel-efficient aircraft in the group's fleet, allowing it to keep a lid on airfares.

 Jetstar has ordered 18 A321neo LRs and they will be deployed on domestic routes and then on some international routes.